 Many wasps live solitary lives and go unnoticed by people around them.
-Other species, known as social wasps, live together in colonies that can number in the thousands.
+But other species, known as social wasps, live together in colonies that can number in the thousands.
 These wasps build papery nests in ground cavities or tree hollows, and some enter homes to nest in attics or walls.
 Some stinging wasps become aggressive, particularly when they scavenge around food and drink served outdoors.
 An active wasp nest near doors, walkways or outdoor entertainment areas presents a hazard to people and pets nearby.

-- Sevin® Insect Killer Concentrate, used with a pump-style sprayer, simplifies targeted treatment for wasp nests, ground cavities and other areas where you see wasp activity.
+- Sevin Insect Killer Concentrate, used with a pump-style sprayer, simplifies targeted treatment for wasp nests, ground cavities and other areas where you see wasp activity.
 The easy-to-use measuring cap makes it simple to measure just the right amount into your sprayer.
-Then add water, and mix well.
+Then add water and mix well.

-Tip: If you find a large wasp nest, consider hiring a professional to remove it rather than trying to remove it yourself.
+Wasp Control Tip: If you find a large wasp nest, consider hiring a professional to remove it rather than trying to remove it yourself.
 These pests are typically aggressive when threatened.

-Always read product labels and follow the instructions carefully, including pre-harvest intervals on edible crops.
+Always read product labels thoroughly and follow instructions, including guidelines for listed plants and pests, application frequency and pre-harvest intervals (PHI) for edible crops.

 GardenTech is a registered trademark of Gulfstream Home and Garden, Inc.